Covid 19 Delta outbreak: 10 new cases in Nelson, two clusters - NZ Herald

 It comes after it was revealed two staff members had tested positive for the virus at two schools in Nelson.

-Enner Glynn School and Broadgreen Intermediate have temporarily closed while a risk assessment is undertaken and close contacts are identified.
+Enner Glynn School and Broadgreen Intermediate have temporarily closed while a risk assessment is undertaken.

-Next steps will then be agreed with the Ministry of Education, the spokesperson said.
+Baker said they are still working through who is a close contact and who is a distant contact at the schools.

 Four new locations of interest in Nelson were added to the ministry's website yesterday afternoon.